 - Two (6) natural sciences courses, to include one life/biological science course, one physical sciences course, and one course must include a laboratory component.

 - Four (12) history/social science courses, to include one (3) in U.S. history, one (3) in U.S. government, one (3) history elective and one (3) in general psychology.

 - One (2) health and physical development course.

-- University General Education requirements in Diversity Studies, Global Studies, and Interdisciplinary Studies may be satisfied by other courses in general education, the area of concentration and professional education.
+- University General Education requirements in Diversity Studies and Global Studies may be satisfied by other courses in general education, the area of concentration and professional education.